 Please Leave Your Buggies At Home.

-We have limited space for buggy parking and do not allow them anywhere near the dancefloor, for fear of accidents when middle-aged men breakdance.
+We have limited space for buggy parking and do not allow them anywhere near the dance floor, for fear of accidents when middle-aged men breakdance.
 If at all possible, please leave them at home or in the car.

-Extra small people under the age of 3 are free.
+Babies and non-walking toddlers free.
 However, they DO still need a ticket so we can keep an eye on headcount.

 Please ensure you get one, we would hate for them to have to be left outside in their prams with a bottle of Tizer and a bag of crisps.
 Although this is how many of us will have been treated by our parents, it is no longer the 1970’s and the pesky blighters at Social Services frown quite a lot on this type of thing apparently.